 COVID-19 in B.C.: Final case update of the week coming from health officials

-British Columbians will get one more COVID-19 update this week as health officials will reveal the latest cases, deaths and outbreaks recorded locally.
+British Columbians will get one more COVID-19 case update this week as health officials will release details on the latest positive tests in the afternoon.

-That update, which is expected to come in a written statement from Dr. Bonnie Henry and Health Minister Adrian Dix, will be released in the afternoon.
+That update, which is expected to come in a written statement, will also have information on the most recent deaths and outbreaks related to the disease.

-On Thursday, officials announced another 1,006 people tested positive for the disease, bringing B.C.'s total since the start of the pandemic to 122,757.
+On Thursday, officials announced the number of people in intensive care recovering from COVID-19 had reached a record-breaking 178.
+In total, 503 people were in hospital.

-Officials also said there were 502 people battling COVID-19 in hospital, which was a new record.
-Of those, 161 people were in ICU.
+That news came as Dr. Bonnie Henry also announced 853 more cases of the disease and confirmed one more person had died from the coronavirus.

 This is a developing story.
 Check back for updates.